-Have you ever left your online order without finishing the purchase?
-Well, you’re not alone.
+Online shopping cart abandonment is an issue that all online retail businesses face.
 Studies show that 88% of online purchases are abandoned on check out … This is a huge number of lost deals, what if you could bring down this number?
 The good news is that YOU CAN!

-So how can you reduce the number of online abandoned purchases from your e-shop?
+So how can you reduce the number of Online shopping Cart Abandonment for purchases from your e-shop?

 The answer is simple: “Listen to your clients”!

 The active listening is a great tool in sales techniques and here isn’t different!
 To know your customers in a better way, understand their needs, what are they looking for and what are their pain points, and usually they tell you all this.

 The most common reasons why online shopping cart abandonment rate is so high are: